Home > Analyses > Financial Services > Citigroup Inc.

 Weaknesses and Drawbacks

-Our Verdict about Citigroup Inc.
+Our Final Verdict about Citigroup Inc.

 Disclaimer: This content is for informational purposes only and does not constitute financial, investment, or other professional advice.
 Investing in financial markets involves a significant risk of loss, and past performance is not indicative of future results.